samjones00/docs/docs/_documentation/svg.md

 ---
-slug: svg-utils
+slug: svg
-title: SVG Utils
+title: SVG Support
 ---

 ServiceStack lets you register use built-in and register custom SVG icons from the `Svg` static API class.